An optimal lower bound for the low density Fermi gas in three dimensions: Conjugation under the transformation

-where we used also \eqref{eq: N> lambda 1}. \end{proof} We now consider the conjugation of the operator $\mathbb{T}_2^<$ defined in \eqref{eq: def T2<} with respect to $T_1$, which we need to do before conjugating this operator with respect to the transformation $T_2$ in Section \ref{sec: T2 unitary}. \begin{proposition} Let $\lambda\in [0,1]$.
+where we used also \eqref{eq: N> lambda 1}. \end{proof} We now consider the conjugation of the operator $\mathbb{T}_2^<$, defined in \eqref{eq: def T2<}, by $T_1$.
+This step is required before conjugating the operator by the transformation $T_2$ in Section \ref{sec: T2 unitary}. \begin{proposition} Let $\lambda\in [0,1]$.
 Let $\psi$ be an approximate ground state as in Definition \eqref{def: approx gs}.
-Under the same assumptions of Theorem \ref{thm: optimal lw bd}, it holds
+Under the assumptions of Theorem \ref{thm: optimal lw bd}, it holds that

 \end{proposition} \begin{proof} As in the previous proofs, we will write $\xi_\lambda$ in place of $T^\ast_{1;\lambda}R^\ast\psi$.
 Moreover, to have a shorter notation, we write $\widetilde{V}$ to denote $V\varphi$; we will use several times that $\|\widetilde{V}\|_1 \leq \|V\|_1\|\varphi\|_\infty \leq C$.
 We now compute